Kambodia91/Hoverboard-firmware-hack-FOC-MASTER-SLAVE/README.md

 - [x] Make connections for programming and debugging without having to remove the boards.
 - [x] Vehicle frame structure.
 - [x] Cutting height.
 - [x] Installation of the combustion engine.
+- [x] Making a hub to connect the alternator and the cutting knife.
 - [ ] Connecting the engine shaft with the alternator pulley with a multi-grooved belt.
 - [ ] Converting a 12v alternator to 42v.
 - [ ] Installing the alternator to the vehicle frame.